 We chose to construct a survey to first, determine whether students at TRU feel a strong attachment to the Asia Pacific.
 Second, to elucidate whether there is a disconnect between TRU student’s perceptions and those of British Columbia as a whole.
 Finally, to determine whether there is a demand for more courses, information or access to experts at TRU.
 The survey (Appendix A) received ethical approval from TRU’s Office of Research and Graduate studies, which allowed us to officially begin the process.

 We gathered information using a series of five-point Likert questions asking respondents to rate their level of agreement for fifteen Asia-related questions.
 We surveyed 101 Thompson Rivers University students who were asked if they would be willing to participate in a study exploring the perceptions of TRU students towards Asia.
-The two-page survey was filled out exclusively at Thompson Rivers University, administered randomly and took students approximately three minutes to complete.he data elicited by this study is meant to provide a ‘snapshot’ of perceptions at TRU.
+The two-page survey was filled out exclusively at Thompson Rivers University, administered randomly and took students approximately three minutes to complete.

+The data elicited by this study is meant to provide a ‘snapshot’ of perceptions at TRU.
 While admittedly, findings are neither definitive nor representative, they serve the important purpose of illustrating a need and opportunity for more comprehensive exploration of the topic at TRU.

 Findings

 1.Canada and Asia’s economic ties are of significant importance.

 We found responses to this question to be overwhelmingly positive with 87 percent of participants stating they either agreed or strongly agreed.
 4 percent answered neutrally while the remaining 9 percent reported that they did not agree that Canada and Asia’s economic ties were of significance.
+The recent 2017 National Opinion Poll published by the APF supports these findings, particularly sections on the benefits of strengthened economic engagement with China.